My kids asked me what I wanted to do for my birthday, and it didn’t take me long to answer. “I want you to cook with me.”

 It’s a huge value for me to have my kids in the kitchen for two reasons:

-First, I strongly believe that cooking is excellent for our mental health.
+First, I believe that cooking is really good for our mental health.
 It uses the senses- taste, touch, smell.
 It doesn’t allow us to be distracted by other pursuits (something might burn), so we have to focus.
 It is an embodied activity – something that requires us to use our minds and bodies to do it.
-In an increasingly digital world, all of this is so good!
+In an increasingly digital world, all of this is really important!

 Second, I want my kids to have life skills that they can carry with them their entire lives.
 I don’t know if there is a more practical life skill than cooking.